Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Experiments and Results

 \subsection{Simplified Test Problems}

-Three example toy problems with access to the true value of $P_\text{fail}$ were used for testing.
+Three example toy problems with access to the true value of $p_\text{fail}$ were used for testing.
 The first problem (called \textsc{Representative}) was chosen based on the observed shape of the failure region of the runway detection system, which is our primary case study and a system which we do not have access to the true failure probability.
 The representative toy problem is modeled using Booth's function \cite{optbook} $f(\vec{x}) = (x_1 + 2x_2 - 7)^2 + (2x_1 + x_2 - 5)^2 \le 200$, thresholded to make this a binary function.
 We define the operational parameters to be over the range $[-10, 5]$ for both $x_1$ and $x_2$ and set the operational likelihood model as $x_1 \sim \mathcal{N}_\text{trunc}(-10, 1.5; [-10, 5])$ and $x_2 \sim \mathcal{N}(-2.5, 1)$ where $\mathcal{N}_\text{trunc}(\mu, \sigma; [a, b])$ is the normal distribution truncated between $[a,b]$.
 The second toy problem (called \textsc{Squares}) has two, square, disjoint failure regions to test the exploration of BSV and refinement of rigid and disjoint failure boundaries.
 The operational parameters are over the range $[0, 10]$ for both $x_1$ and $x_2$, each with the operational likelihood model of $\mathcal{N}(5, 1)$.
 The third toy problem (called \textsc{Mixture}) has three, smooth, disjoint failure regions and is designed to test the failure region refinement characteristic of BSV using a multimodal operational model.
 The operational range is over $[-6, 6]$ with identical Gaussian mixture models that have two equal components of $\mathcal{N}_\text{trunc}(2,1; [-6,6])$ and $\mathcal{N}_\text{trunc}(-2,1; [-6,6])$.
 Similar to the representative example, we define this last problem as the thresholded Himmelblau function \cite{himmelblau1972applied}: $f(\vec{x}) = (x_1^2 + x_2 - 11)^2 + (x_1 + x_2^2 - 7)^2 \le 15$.
-The test problems and their operational models are shown in \cref{fig:toys}.
+The test problems and their operational models are shown in \cref{fig:toys} where failure regions (in red) are shown for the test problems.
+Operational models are illustrated as subplots/contours and the true system is shown above the surrogate model failure classification fit with $\num{999}$ samples using BSV.